|

 Postpartum depression is a type of depressive disorder that happens after a woman gives birth.
 While the “baby blues” is a minor sadness that often occurs around eight days after giving birth, postpartum depression is much more serious.
 Mothers with postpartum depression may have difficulty bonding with their children and may have thoughts of harming the children or themselves.

-Postpartum depression can be especially difficult to deal with, as many mothers feel even more guilt and shame for not enjoying this time or feeling they aren’t good mothers because they don’t feel bonded to the child.
-Postpartum depression can also manifest as intense anxiety and in very severe cases can turn into postpartum psychosis.
+Postpartum depression can be especially difficult to deal with, as many mothers feel even more guilt and shame for not enjoying this time or feeling they aren’t good mothers because they don’t feel bonded to their children.
+Postpartum depression can also manifest as intense anxiety and, in very severe cases, can turn into postpartum psychosis.

 It’s easy to see from this list of depression types that there’s no one-size-fits-all diagnosis or treatment when it comes to depressive disorders.
 If you or someone you love is struggling, FHE Health can help.
 Contact us today to speak to a representative who can tell you more about what we offer.